Jubbah Rock Art: 10,000 Years of Petroglyphs in Ha'il

 - Is Jubbah combined with Shuwaymis for the UNESCO listing?

 - Yes.
-The UNESCO World Heritage listing covers two sites — Jubbah and Shuwaymis (further southwest near Medina).
-Jubbah and Shuwaymis in the Ha'il region are inscribed as Rock Art in the Hail Region of Saudi Arabia.
+The UNESCO World Heritage listing covers two sites — Jubbah and Shuwaymis — inscribed together in 2015 as Rock Art in the Hail Region of Saudi Arabia.
+Both sites are in the Ha'il region but require separate visits.

 - How do I get to Jubbah from Ha'il?